plainjanetypes7/devopst/readme.md

 # this is a test file to check connectivity

-# this is to check the push
+# this is to check branch2